Battle of Guandu: Advance on Yangwu and flanking attempts

 Yuan Shao reorganized his forces and sent Liu Bei with an army to support the rebellions against Cao Cao in Yinjiang (㶏疆; southwest of present-day Xuchang), just 20 li south of the capital.
 Although Cao Cao was concerned about such developments in his rear, his cousin Cao Ren observed that Liu Bei could not have too much control over his new men given by Yuan Shao.
 So Cao Cao sent Cao Ren to deal with the rebellion.
 Cao Ren succeeded, killing the rebel leader Liu Pi and routing Liu Bei.
 Yuan Shao also tried to cut off Cao Cao from the west by sending Han Meng (韓猛) southwest.
 Cao Ren again responded to the threat by defeating Han Meng at Mount Jiluo (雞洛山; 50 li northeast of present-day Xinmi, Henan).
-Yuan Shao did not send any detached force into Cao Cao's territory after this.
+Yuan Shao did not send any detached force into Cao Cao's territory after this, while Liu Bei reformed some troops and moved to assist another rebel leader, Gong Du, who was raiding Cao Cao's land.
+They defeated and killed one officer who led troops to attack them, Cai Yang, and would keep up raids in the area for the next few months.

 At Yangwu, several war plans were presented to Yuan Shao.
 Ju Shou observed that Cao Cao's men were running out of grain, and thus it would be proper to enter a war of attrition, denying Cao Cao a decisive battle.
 Another advisor, Xu You suggested that Yuan Shao should maintain the front at Guandu but at the same time send men to circle around and capture the emperor in Xu.
 Yuan Shao accepted neither plan, saying he preferred to capture the emperor with a direct advance.